KOINSLOT-Inc/kywy/CONTRIBUTING.md

 You are also welcome to use whatever text editor you prefer for editing library files.
 We recommend the IDE here only because it requires the fewest external dependencies/installs to get editor tooling.

+## Releases

+Tagging and releases are automatically managed by workflows and happen every time a PR is made.

+Tagging is managed by: https://github.com/anothrNick/github-tag-action

+Notes:
+* defaults to a minor bump
+* can select major, minor, patch, or no bump by including `#major`, `#minor`, `#patch`, or `#none` respectively in a commit message.

+Releases created automatically after tags.